Major and Minor Requirements

 BS students must complete the introductory biology sequence through BIOL 42a - Physiology.
 The prerequisites for BIOL 42a are BIOL 14a and BIOL 15b.

-- Society: SOC 191a - Health, Community & Society or SOC 189a - Sociology of the Body & Health.
+- Society: SOC 84a - Health, Community & Society or SOC 83a - Sociology of the Body & Health.

 - Policy: HS 104b - American Health Care or LGLS 114a - American Health Care: Law & Policy or LGLS 114aj - American Health Care: Reform as part of the Summer health-related JBS Health, Law & Justice.

 HS 104b and LGLS 114a are usually offered in the Fall each year.

-- Epidemiology & Biostatistics: HSSP 100b - Introduction to Epidemiology, Biostatistics & Population Health, open to HSSP Juniors & Seniors, usually offered in two sections (section 1 for BS students and section 2 for BA students) during both fall and spring semesters, generally taken in Junior year or one of the DIS Study Abroad epidemiology courses - Epidemiology: Danish Case Studies or Epidemiology: Swedish Case Studies.
+- Epidemiology & Biostatistics: HSSP 100b - Introduction to Epidemiology, Biostatistics & Population Health, open to HSSP Juniors & Seniors, usually offered in two sections (section 1 for BS students and section 2 for BA students) during both fall and spring semesters.
+In rare cases, students may petition to substitute an epidemiology course taken through Study Abroad.
+Please see the Study Abroad liaison for details.

 Additional Core Courses for HSSP Majors

 - HSSP Capstone: HSSP 110a - Integrative Seminar on Health.

-Offered in both fall and spring semesters, 110a is open to all HSSP students in their final year.
+Two sections offered in both fall and spring semesters, 110a is open to HSSP seniors.

 - Hands-on Experience: Your “HOE” must be health-related.

 - You can find a range of useful information on our HOE pages and in our FAQs about HSSP.

-- If you have questions about the Hands-On Experience requirement, review the information online or contact Dr. Mayada Saadoun, HSSP internship instructor.
+- If you have questions about the Hands-On Experience requirement, review the information online or contact Professor Darren Zinner, HSSP internship instructor.